EXTRAGALACTIC STAR FORMATION

 GALACTIC STAR FORMATION

 I also do research which uses chemical tracers to probe star formation on much smaller scales within our own galaxy.
-One focus of mine has been the IRAS 7 triple system In Perseus, which hosts 3 protostars (at least 2 of which have companions) and exhibits complex kinematics.
+One focus of mine has been the IRAS 7 triple system in Perseus, which hosts 3 protostars (at least 2 of which have companions) and exhibits complex kinematics.
 With the help of radio data across multiple size scales, I'm using N2H+ to try to understand the chaotic formation history of this triple system.

 Left: N2H+ 1--0 moment-0 map of IRAS 7 core, including protostars Per 18, Per 21, and Per 49.
 Red ellipses indicate locations of radio continuum knots associated with the protostars.